brekekesoftware/pbx-widget-server/README.md

-# Zendesk Widget
+# Widget Server

-Zendesk Integration for the PBX Widget.
+Widget Server provider for PBX Widget integration on Zendesk and Freshdesk.

 ## Usage

 - Run the command `npm install` to install all the dependencies, then run `npm run build` to build the project.
-- After building, copy the contents of the `dist` folder to a salesforce directory in your PBX webapps directory.
-EG `C:\Program Files\Brekeke\pbx\webapps\pbx\etc\widget\zendesk`
+- After building, copy the contents of the `dist` folder to a server directory in your PBX webapps directory.
+EG `C:\Program Files\Brekeke\pbx\webapps\pbx\etc\widget\server`
-- Set your Dynamics 365 Channel Provider's Channel URL in the format `[PBX_URL]/pbx/etc/widget/zendesk/index.html?crm=[CRM_URL]` EG `https://brekeke.com:8443/pbx/etc/widget/zendesk/index.html`
+- The Widget can now be accessed at `[PBX_URL]/pbx/etc/widget/server/index.html` EG `https://brekeke.com:8443/pbx/etc/widget/server/index.html`